Macgregor (ACT)

 The employment landscape in Macgregor shows performance that lags behind national averages across key labour market indicators

-However, public administration & safety had lower representation compared to the regional average of 30.4%.
-The area offers limited local employment opportunities, indicated by Census data comparing working population with resident population.
-In the year to June 2025, employment increased by 1.8% while labour force grew by 1.6%, reducing unemployment by 0.2 percentage points.
-ACT saw employment rise by 1.9% and unemployment fall by 0.3 percentage points.
-State-level data to Sep-25 showed ACT employment contracted by 0.33% (losing 1,480 jobs), with an unemployment rate of 4.2%, compared to the national rate of 4.5%.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Macgregor's employment mix suggests local growth of approximately 6.5% over five years and 13.3% over ten years, though these are simple extrapolations for illustrative purposes only.
+However, public administration & safety shows lower representation at 27.5% versus the regional average of 30.4%.
+Over the 12 months to June 2025, employment increased by 1.8% while labour force grew by 1.6%, leading to a fall in unemployment rate by 0.2 percentage points.
+In contrast, ACT saw employment rise by 1.9%, labour force grow by 1.6%, and unemployment fall by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Macgregor's employment mix suggests local growth of approximately 6.5% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment